11 Best Neighborhoods In Fayetteville, NC

 What are the best neighborhoods in Fayetteville, NC?

 If you are planning on moving to Fayetteville, North Carolina then you will love this list of best neighborhoods to help find your new home.
 Fayetteville is an up-and-coming area with a lot to offer.
 Make sure to check out the best neighborhoods in Fayetteville first if you are looking at relocating to the area!
+Check out some of the real estate in Fayetteville!

 History of Fayetteville, NC

 Fayetteville is located about an hour south of Raleigh, North Carolina.
 Original settlers of the area were from the highlands of Scotland that arrived on the Cape Fear River in the year 1739.
 This island port and hub played an important role in American history during the Revolutionary war.
 The North Carolina legislature would meet here to ratify the United States Constitution.
 Known today for its strong military presence and cultural diversity, Fayetteville is proud of its historical significance.
-If you received orders for a permanent change of station (PCS) we have created a helpful military moving guide that will assist you.

 Here is a list of our favorite neighborhoods in Fayetteville, North Carolina!